Understanding Innocent Spouse Relief

 Learn More About Innocent Spouse Relief Today

-If you believe you qualify for innocent spouse relief, contact Goldburd McCone LLP today for a complimentary case evaluation.
+If you believe that you qualify for innocent spouse relief, contact Goldburd McCone LLP today for a case evaluation.
 With decades of legal experience, our skilled tax attorneys have represented individuals and corporations in New York City, Long Island and across the country in tax disputes and controversies.
-We are dedicated to providing intelligent advocacy and creative solutions.
-To make an appointment for your complimentary consultation, call 212-235-1817 or toll-free at 866-712-9505, or contact us online.
+They are dedicated to providing intelligent advocacy and creative solutions.
+To make an appointment for your consultation, call 212-235-1817 or toll-free at 866-712-9505, or contact us online.